Cantera/cantera/doc/sphinx/yaml/species.rst

 Peng-Robinson
 -------------

-A model where species follow the Peng-Robinson equation of state as :ct:`described here <PengRobinson>`.
+A model where species follow the Peng-Robinson real gas equation of state as :ct:`described here <PengRobinson>`.

 Additional fields: